Ernest-30/MeriSkill-Sales-Analysis/README.md

 Data Transformation: I transformed the data to make it suitable for analysis.
 This transformation includes calculations, aggregations, and filtering operations.
 I also created new columns required for the analysis using Microsoft Excel.

-Data Visualization: I visualized the analyzed data using the various in charts and graphs available in Microsoft Power BI.
+Data Visualization: Data Visualization: I visualized the analyzed data using the charts and graphs available on Microsoft Power BI.
 I also created a dashboard using the insights from the analyzed data.

 # Insights